The 12-week online Professional Fundraising Program consists of the following topics:

 This component covers the role of annual giving, direct mail, and internet/crowd funding campaigns as well as gift clubs, matching gifts, membership campaigns, passive appeals, corporate affiliate programs, reporting, and evaluation.
 You will build your own leadership giving club to maximize annual giving for an organization.

-This course provides an overview of topics including the continuum of giving, determining prospect pools, prospect rating, prospect strategy development, cultivation, making the ask, closing, acknowledgement, recognition, continuing stewardship, managing a major gifts staff, reporting, and evaluation.
+This course provides an overview of topics including the continuum of giving, determining prospect pools, prospect rating, prospect strategy development, cultivation, making the ask, closing, acknowledgment, recognition, continuing stewardship, managing a major gifts staff, reporting, and evaluation.

 In this module, students will investigate structuring a planned giving program; planned giving timelines; identifying planned giving prospects; gift vehicles such as annuities, trust, and bequests; assets used in planned gifts, and marketing strategies and materials.
 Students will work on case studies as a way to learn this complex material.